nus-cs2103-AY1617S4/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ### 2. Wrong command
 Input: `add`<br>
-Result: "Task names should only contain alphanumeric characters and spaces, and it should not be blank
+Result: "Task names should only contain alphanumeric characters and spaces, and it should not be blank<br>
 add: Adds a task to the task manager..." <br>
 Note: Use `help command_name` described in `1.
 Help command` to display command description and format.